 The largest-ever exhibition of Vietnamese art outside the country has opened at Moscow's Museum of Oriental Art.

-The largest-ever exhibition of Vietnamese art outside the country has opened at Moscow's Museum of Oriental Art.
+Background: The largest-ever exhibition of Vietnamese art outside the country has opened at Moscow's Museum of Oriental Art.
 The works, by leading Vietnamese artists, emphasise the country's artistic heritage, and include paintings which depict the Vietnam war.

 SYNOPSIS: The works of some of these artists appeared in Moscow in 1958 at the international display of fine arts of socialist countries.
 The Museum of Oriental Art bought many of the Vietnamese work during the 1960s.